lheintz/DATA512/data-512-a2/README.md

 json: https://docs.python.org/3/library/json.html

 ## Files Created
 This notebook creates 11 CSV files of data extracted and compiled as part of this analysis.
 Specific details as to the contents of these CSVs and the process to create them is in the Jupyter Notebook in this repo.
-For all intents and purposes the final cleaned data set is `data_clean` > `wp_wpds_politicians_by_country.csv`, which contains the population data, page data, and prediction data all joined in one table.
+For all intents and purposes the final cleaned data set is `results` > `wp_wpds_politicians_by_country.csv`, which contains the population data, page data, and prediction data all joined in one table.

 data_clean
 >    GeographyRollUp.csv